msnehagup/biztalk-docs/biztalk/core/azure-blob-adapter.md

 3. Configure the **Azure Account** properties.
     >[!NOTE]
-    > Adapter configuration dialog can auto-populate the Azure resources after sign into your Azure subscription, which make the adapter configuration easier.
-But it is not essensial, user can configure adapter properties without owning any Azure subscription or sign-in.
+    > Adapter configuration dialog can auto-populate the Azure resources after signing into the relevant Azure subscription.
+This makes the configuration easier.
+Signing into the Azure subscription is not mandatory.

     |Use this|To do this|
     |---|---|